 French women like expensive things but – crucially, as it forms a huge part of their look – they are clever shoppers and know how and when to chuck in the odd high street find.
 I popped in to Topshop in ION to buy a T-shirt this morning and stumbled across two amazing French-girl jackets.
 And this season is all about the jacket.
 Here they are.
 Get ’em whilst you can (I bought both).

-This is the second one – made from really quite beautiful lightweight crepe – BUT you have to change the hideous buttons which let it down big time.
+This is the second one – made from really quite a beautiful lightweight crepe – BUT you have to change the hideous plastic buttons which let it down big time.
 A nice tortoise shell would be understated awesomeness.
 Regina can change them for you if you can’t (be bothered) to do it yourself.
 Hidden bonus: the stripy T-shirt lining and the price.
 It costs SGD$99.
 Unaffiliated product link here.

 Again, it looks far more rocking when it’s actually on and succeeds in being a nod to double breastedness, but without the boxy gangster image.
 Oh an it doesn’t do up, nor is it meant to.
 Phew.
 Pass the croissants.